David Bossie To Black Fox News Guest: 'You're Out Of Your Cotton-Picking Mind'

 “But I want to make sure that Fox News and this show, myself, we don’t agree with that particular phrase.
 It was obviously offensive and these debates get fiery, that’s unfortunate.
 We like to have honest and spirited debates, but not phrases like that, obviously,” Henry concluded.

 Bossie is the second Trump Campaign-affiliated individual to come under public scrutiny for on-air comments this week.
-As the Business Insider reported, former Trump Campaign manager Corey Lewandowski mocked an anecdote about a 10-year-old migrant girl with Down syndrome.
+As Business Insider reported, former Trump Campaign manager Corey Lewandowski mocked an anecdote about a 10-year-old migrant girl with Down syndrome.
 Lewandowski appeared to mockingly say “womp, womp,” shocking the other guest, Zac Petkanas.

 David Bossie seems to have taken things even further, and the host, Ed Henry, had a hard time calming his guests down, as both of them started yelling at each other.
 “He said ‘you’re out of your mind.
 Gentlemen, we’re gonna leave it right there,” the host said, insisting that the three end the show on a “civil note,” seemingly cherry-picking and ignoring the full extent of Bossie’s comment.